Irish soviets: The first soviet - Monaghan Asylum

 Preceding the more famous Limerick Soviet by two months, the first Irish soviet was declared on 29 January 1919.
 Led by Donegal union organiser and IRA Commander Peadar O'Donnell, the soviet was declared as part of a strike for better working conditions for the staff of the Monaghan Lunatic Asylum (as it was then known).
 Amongst the worker's complaints were that they were being forced to work 93 hours a week and were not allowed to leave the premises between shifts.
 Upon declaration of the soviet, a red flag was flown over the building.
 In response armed police were sent to remove the workers, however, they had barricaded themselves inside.
 The operators of the Asylum were forced to negotiate with the workers.
 Workers won a 56-hour week and a pay rise for both male and female staff.
 A further concession was that married staff were to be allowed go home after their shifts ended.
-It lasted less than a week, being disestablished on 4 February.
+It lasted less than a week, being disestablished on the 4th of February.
 The asylum is still in operation today as St. Davnet's Hospital.